rmemoria/grunt-i18n-template/README.md

 pt_BR/**/*.html
 ru/**/*.html
 ```
-with the messages inside the template replaced by the messages found in the CSV files.
+with the messages inside the template being replaced by the messages found in the CSV files.

 ## Why another i18n task?